 The system of zones and grades can be used to define differences by seasons, months, weeks—all the way down to a single day in the case of the temperature zones.

 In some climates the summer is wetter than the grade while in others it is equal (that is, when rounded off to the higher number) or lower than the grade.
-The symbol – is used when the rounded off grades are equal, but the summer is in fact drier (for example, 3–); + when it is wetter.
+The minus symbol (–) is used when the rounded-off grades are equal, but the summer is in fact drier (for example, 3–); + when it is wetter.
 No symbol is necessary when the difference is very minor.

 summer